manuelbieh/react-book/ecosystem/routing.md

 withRouter(MyComponent);
 ```

 This component is sometimes used in another situation: it can prevent **"Update blocking"**.
 This used to be a necessary workaround before **React Router 5.0.0**.
 Since then however, this problem has been solved and is no longer necessary.
-I will still outline the reasons and rationale as to why this is necessary though should you ever find yourself working with older versions of **React Router**.
+I will still outline the reasons and rationale as to why this was necessary though should you ever find yourself working with older versions of **React Router**.

 If components have been implemented as `PureComponent`s or have been wrapped by a `React.memo()` call for optimization reasons, re-renders are suppressed if no **props** or **state** have changed.
 As most Router components, for example `NavLink`, access data in the router via **React context**, a `PureComponent` or component wrapped by `React.memo()` might not receive any information that its children need re-rendered.

 In those types of situations, it is recommend to wrap these components with a `withRouter()` HOC.
 Whenever a change in the Routing occurs and new props with a new location are passed to the respective component, a re-render will be triggered.
 This principle also applies to the state management library **Redux**.
-If a component is connected to the **Redux** store via the `connect()` function, the component would prohibit the re-rendering of router-specific parts, unless something has also changed in the store.
+If a component is connected to the **Redux** store via the `connect()` function, the component would prohibit the re-rendering of router-specific logic, unless something has also changed in the store.

 To avoid such cases, these components should be wrapped by a `withRouter()` HOC: